C-Spine MRI Scan (July 2020)

 Following the scan made in July 2020, in early September 2020 I made a further approach to Blackfriars Medical Practice in an attempt to seek further medical examination of the symptoms still affecting the area to the left of my spine.
 I emailed my GP a copy of the image shown above, describing the recent exacerbation of the symptoms, together with images of the rash affecting the skin in the area, hoping she would agree to make some kind of referral for a second opinion on the latest scan, or some other appropriate examination.
 Her response was a blunt restatement of the position adopted by the practice four years earlier – to insist that any speculation I had about the causes of my symptoms that went beyond those reported in the existing radiological report must first be subject to a psychiatric triage.

 Due to the coronavirus situation, I received only a telephone appointment with my GP.
-During the call, I suggested to her that the reporting radiologist might have wished to avoid reporting on the exceptional anomaly apparent in the scan in order to avoid a tsunami of controversy – i.e., with a view to limiting his professional liability in the matter – and that his resulting report might be less than a thorough and objective assessment, especially since he had limited his remarks to issues internal to the spinal column.
+During the call, I suggested to her that the Serbian radiologist might have wished to avoid reporting upon the exceptional self-evident anomaly revealed by the recent scan in order to avoid a tsunami of controversy – i.e., with a view to limiting his professional liability in the matter – and that his resulting report might be less than a thorough and objective assessment, especially since he had limited his remarks to issues internal to the spinal column.

-Hence, although I am aware that this policy towards my case is one imposed at the management level of Blackfriars Medical Practice, my GP's insistence upon the imperative of a referral that will automatically involve psychiatric assessment by clinicians from SLaM continues to act as an effective block upon my access through front-line health service to the kind of physical investigation that must itself be considered as imperative to the proper assessment of the physical problem that continues to affect my upper thorax.
+Hence, although I am aware that the policy currently maintained by Blackfriar’s Medical Practice – that of responding to my reports of symptoms as the effects of suspected attempts on my life by insisting upon a psychiatric ‘triage’ of those reports – is a policy imposed at the management level of the practice, my GP’s insistence upon the imperative of a referral that will automatically involve psychiatric assessment by clinicians from SLaM continues to act as an effective block upon my access through front-line health service to the kind of physical investigation that must itself be considered as imperative to the proper assessment of the physical problem that continues to affect my upper thorax.
 Blackfriars Medical Practice is in possession of my letters of complaint against SLaM and against Waterloo Health Centre over their libellous communications referred to above, and therefore it is a matter of spectacular insensitivity that my GP should now insist upon my being initially triaged by psychiatrists working within SLaM (or by any NHS psychiatrist for that matter) before I might hope to achieve any respectful physical assessment of the suspected injury to my back.
 Since a psychiatrist would be disinclined to consider any MRI scan evidence in his or her assessment, and would not therefore be in a position to definitively exclude the possibility of a physical anomaly revealed by the scan, should it not then have been more appropriate for my GP to refer me instead for a second radiological opinion on the latest scan, with its self-evident signs of an exceptional anomaly?
 I had asked for such a referral in my telephone call to her on 09/09/2020 – a request my GP simply dismissed, insisting upon the bugbear of her referral to SLaM instead.
-Could it be that my GP simply does not have an executive power of choice, in this instance, of doing what is clearly in the best interests of my health?
+Could it be that my GP simply does not have an executive power of choice, in this instance, of doing what is clearly in the best interests of my health?2

 27 April 2021